NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/let.md

-The `let` primitive allows us to create new local variables and set their initial values.
+`let` creates a new local variable and sets its initial value.
 A local variable is a variable that only exists within the procedure it was created in or within the brackets of a specific `ask` statement.
-However, similar to a `global` variable, its value is the same for all the turtles.
-Once you create a local variable with `let`, you can then use the `set` primitive to assign it a new value. `let` is very useful for calculating temporary values or creating temporary agentsets.
+Similar to a `global` variable, a local variable's value is the same for all the turtles.